datastaxdevs/workshop-graphql-netflix/README.md

 # Part 2 - Build and Deploy Front-End

-## 1. Deploy to Netlify
+## 1. Deploy skeletal GUI to Netlify

-✅ **Step 1a: Netlify Button:** Click the following button to deploy to Netlify.
+✅ **Step 1a: Netlify Button:** Click the following button to deploy the skeletal GUI to Netlify.
+There is no data since there is no database connected to the app (yet); we will connect the database to the app shortly.

 **Note**: preferrably Ctrl-click for a new tab.